Key Takeaways

 Common Mistakes

 • Mismatched data types.
-The child column and parent column must have exactly the same type, including sign.
-An INT UNSIGNED primary key requires an INT UNSIGNED foreign key — plain INT won't work.
+The child column and parent column must match exactly, including sign.
+An INT UNSIGNED primary key requires an INT UNSIGNED foreign key.
+Plain INT fails.
+Check the types in your MySQL data types reference when in doubt.

-• Using MyISAM instead of InnoDB.
+• Using MyISAM.
 Foreign key constraints are only enforced on InnoDB tables.
 MyISAM silently ignores them.
+On older MySQL setups, tables may still default to MyISAM if default_storage_engine wasn't explicitly set.

 Visualise Foreign Keys Before Writing DDL